fabiomux/kde-servicemenus/open_konsole_here/README.md

 # Open Konsole Here service menu

 This service menu is thought to open the path we are browsing in our file manager within the Konsole terminal.
-Among the opened windows can be selected the first, the last or any of them, through a Kdialog selection dialog.
+Among the opened windows can be selected the first, the last, or any of them, through a Kdialog selection dialog.
 Besides that, it also allows us to decide if the session, visualized as a tab, has to be the current or a new one.